Transformative Therapy Techniques in Cognitive Hypnotic Psychotherapy

 Neuro-Linguistic Programming (NLP)

 NLP involves the study of how language and neurological processes affect behaviour.
-CHP incorporates NLP techniques for to help clients reframe negative thoughts and behaviors, develop new patterns of thinking, and improve communication skills.
+CHP incorporates NLP techniques for to help clients reframe negative thoughts and behaviours, develop new patterns of thinking, and improve communication skills.
 This approach aids in breaking down complex problems into manageable components, developing strong rapport, collecting specific information and a lot more.

 All techniques from the NLP Practitioner and Master Practitioner curriculum are included with the CHP Framework.